Create a Complex Reactor Script

 };

-To add the remaining action types that will be used throughout this supply chain scenario, we simply repeat this process to add more action type handlers.
+To add the remaining action types that are used throughout this supply chain scenario, we simply repeat this process to add more action type handlers.
 The code is kept tidy by separating concerns to different files, and making sure promise chains ensure done()

 is called and errors are caught properly.